-Some of the themes that their novels raise are related to those of the early works by Black and Asian postcolonial writers, (it would appear that the following phrase refers to the writers, when, in fact it refers to the themes; see suggestion following:) themes such as feelings of displacement, elements of racial discrimination, questions of belonging, and identity.
+Some of the themes that their novels raise are related to those of the early works by Black and Asian postcolonial writers, such as feelings of displacement, elements of racial discrimination, questions of belonging, and identity.

 Thank u so much !